37 cooking mistakes that could be RUINING your leftovers

 Dariia Belkina/Shutterstock

-You can toast stale bread, but that can get a little boring.
+Toast tends to be the go-to option for using up slightly stale bread, but there are so many more possibilities – including freshening it up again.
 To revive that crusty loaf, soak it in water just until the doughy part of the bread gets slightly wet.
-Then pop it in the oven for a few minutes on a high heat and – et voilà! – you have fresh bread again.
-Alternatively, stale bread makes for fantastic breadcrumbs or croutons to store in the freezer.
+After that, pop it in the oven for a few minutes on a high heat, and voilà!
+You have fresh bread again.
+Alternatively, stale bread makes for fantastic breadcrumbs or croutons (just store them in the freezer).

 <p>Brent Hofacker/Shutterstock</p>